 While you can pick almost any beach in Marigot to snorkel from, most agree that it is the offshore reefs that offer the most diversity of sea life and all around greater experience.
 You can reach these sites by charting a sail boat for a few hours or heading out with a dive group or a tour that specializes in snorkeling.

-If you're looking forward to seeing what's down below you might want to check out.
+If you want to explore what's below the surface you might want to check out.
 After swimming through two arches and into a hole, you'll find a healthy reef system filled with tropical fish, hawksbill turtles, various corals, and more.
 The reef goes about 25 feet deep and is known as perhaps the richest natural reef that is accessible from the shore.
-This snorkeling site is located within Baie Rouge, a short distance away West of central Marigot.
+This snorkeling site is found in Baie Rouge, a short distance away West of central Marigot.

 is another option.
 Old coral skeletons cover the floor of these waters, and juvenile fish swim in and out of all the little holes looking for food and shelter.
 Rock outcroppings here are covered with new, healthy corals and sponges, but keep an eye out for and steer clear of black sea urchins.

-Friar's Bay Beach is a fifth site to consider.
+Friar's Bay Beach is a fifth option to consider.
 This calm beach is great for snorkeling with children and an outcropping of rocks is home to several juvenile species of fish.

 |Friar's Bay Beach||1.8 mi.
 North of Central Marigot|